Xavierhorwood/tobotlist/README.md

 put bots.txt in a folder ../ to the index.js

-then run and creates the list for you
+then run npm run create and there is you list next to bots.txt

 than remove the last , from playerlist.cyrexlinuz.json